kots14/ProblemSolvingRepository/README.md

 # ProblemSolvingRepository

-Project repository for problems solved by me (kots_14).
+This is a repository for solutions to several problems.
 Problem source can be codechef, codeforces, interviewbit, hackerrank etc.

+- Programming language used : Java